 Q. Mr. Ramsay, how do they look upon the bringing about of the change in the grading system, whereby the protein content would be a factor in the grading of wheat?
-Have they expressed themselves on bringing that in under a revision of the grading system?-A. No, I do not think so.
+Has the Pool expressed itself on bringing that in under a revision of the grading system?-A. No, I do not think so.

 Q. What is your belief?-A. They rather feel that the injection of protein into the question would just raise another uncertainty.
 We have some samples here of wheat with a high protein content, which is absolutely useless for milling.